Woman Claims George H.W. Bush Groped Her During a Photo Op as a Teen

 In a new report from TIME, Roslyn Corrigan claims the 41st president of the United States groped her buttocks while they took a photo together with Corrigan's mother at an event in November 2003.
 At the time, Corrigan was 16 years old.

-In a statement, Bush's spokesperson told E!
+In a statement, Bush's spokesperson Jim McGrath told E!
 News, "George Bush simply does not have it in his heart to knowingly cause anyone distress, and he again apologizes to anyone he offended during a photo op."

 Describing her initial reaction as "absolute horror," she told TIME, "The first thing I did was look at my mom and, while he was still standing there, I didn't say anything.
 What does a teenager say to the ex-president of the United States?
 Like, 'Hey dude, you shouldn't have touched me like that?'"